NCAS-CMS/cms-website/pages/puma2.md

 New users can skip sections 1, 4 and 10.

-UMUI users running on ARCHER2 should still follow steps 1-8, and then refer to the instructions on the [UMUI page]({{ '/puma2/umui/' | relative_url }}).
+UMUI users running on ARCHER2 should follow steps 1-8, and then refer to the instructions on the [UMUI page]({{ '/puma2/umui/' | relative_url }}).